kloudmate/km-agent/README.md

 Bash script should have various configurable arguments to configure the agent apart from API_KEY which is required for authentication at exporter.
 Each of the script should have corresponding uninstall command to remove the agent from the system.

 #### Kubernetes Installation
+The agent will run as DaemonSet as well as a Deployment in the cluster and add necessary components to monitor the nodes and pods
+User can install the agent using below Helm based instructioins
 ```bash
 helm repo add kloudmate https://kloudmate.github.io/km-agent
 helm repo update